Americans sour on the primary election process and major political parties, an AP-NORC poll says

 Nonetheless, Allen thinks the primaries will be fair.
 “They’re fairer than the Electoral College,” she said.

 Even those who identify with the two political parties are uneasy about whom their organizations will nominate.
-A recent AP-NORC poll showed Democrats and Republicans are also not especially confident that their party’s process will result in a candidate who can win the general election in November.
+A recent AP-NORC poll found that Democrats and Republicans are also not especially confident that their party’s primary contests will result in a candidate who can win the general election in November.
 Additionally, there are some doubts on both sides that the emerging candidates will represent their party’s views or Americans overall.

 Only three in 10 Democrats say they are confident the Democratic party’s process will result in a candidate whose views represent most Americans.
 About one-quarter of Democrats believe the process will produce a candidate whose views represent their own.
 Similarly, about three in 10 Republicans say the GOP process will produce a candidate who represents a majority of Americans.
 About one-third of Republicans expect they’ll get a nominee whose views represent their own.